dsilvavinicius/nise/README.md

 * `reconstruct.py` - given a trained model (pth) reconstructs the mesh using marching cubes at values `t` given by the user
 * `vectorfield-train.py` - train a neural-based deformation of a neural implicit surface (see Sec 6.1 in the paper)

 Additionally, under the `experiment_scripts` folder, there are more scripts with experiments and other auxiliary code that is generally independent of the main code.

-Note that we've ran them some time ago and may not run as smoothly as expected.
+**Note that these scripts were written them some time ago and may not run as smoothly as expected.
+We are working to update them.**
 * `discrete_smoothing.py` - experiments with discrete smoothing methods (laplacian, cotangent, etc.)
 * `enlarge_networks.py` - studying the effects of increasing network width in the training results (see Sec.
 4.4 of the supplementary material)
 * `lipschitz_exp.py` - experiments with lipschitz regularization